• About

 Don’t bring nice things

 I packed a few dresses and a few “nice” tops thinking maybe there’d be a night or two I’d want to look not like a howler monkey for dinner.
 Nuh-uh.
 Nope.
-There is no looking nice when you’re in the jungle during a drought.
+There is no looking nice when you’re in the jungle during a drought in the height of the summer.

 Oddly enough, too, because I’m sure I could have filled the river basin with back sweat.
 I did, however, wear the tank top dress three whole days in a row because it was the only thing that allowed adequate air flow to my nether regions.
 ‘Twas the most practical of all my Belize outfits.

 It’s way too heavy, too hot, too sticky, uncomfortable, restrictive, and just all around terrible.
-I honestly don’t know what I was thinking.
+I honestly don’t know what I was thinking packing this.

 All white things